arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 ### 3. Open the Serial Monitor of the Arduino MKR WiFi 1010 board

-Once you have everythig connected, open the Serial Monitor and Reset the Portenta.
-Afeter reseting the Portenta board, you should get something similar to the following image:
+Once you have everythig connected, open the Serial Monitor and reset the Portenta.
+Afeter reseting the Portenta board, you should get in your Serial Monitor something similar to the following image:

 ![Troubleshooting USB communication info.](assets/por_ard_usbh_serial_info.png)

-In the info received on the MKR WiFi 1010 board you should get this "Enabled" messages for the different ports of your HUB.
+In the info received on the MKR WiFi 1010 board you should see some "Enabled" messages.
+It means that the Portenta recognise the different ports of your HUB.
 If you can see them, when you press any key of the keyboard, it should be printed on the Serial Monitor.

 If in the info received on the MKR WiFi 1010 board you see any "Disabled" message, it means that something went wrong in the comunication of HUB and the Portenta board, if this happen, try: